 While contemplating my approach, a dog appeared out of nowhere and began barking up a storm.
 There was a cross-country skier coming up the canyon and his dog had run ahead, noticed the deer and went crazy.
 The deer splashed away through the snow and out of sight.
 In my weary state I knew I could never catch up to the spooked deer.
 Disgusted and exhausted, I hiked back to camp, threw my tent in the sled, and headed for home.

 My last chance buck didn’t come anywhere near my 200-inch goal; hell, it barely broke 20-inches!
 But I gained something.
 Actually I gained a lot.
 I gained venison.
 I gained humility; grim humility bordering on disgrace.
 I also gained strength; both mental and physical strength beyond measure!
-Never again would anything be too difficult; never again would any mountain seem too steep to climb.
+Never again would anything be too difficult; never would any mountain seem too steep.

 You might be wondering, would I do it all over again?
 The answer is a decisive YES, starting this November.